 - Provide Scheduling Tools.
 Empower employees and managers to schedule in-office time as needed by adopting a scheduling tool, and increase visibility into who is scheduled to be in-office.

-You are doing your part in making sure your team is safe when they return to the office, but they also need to feel safe.
+You are doing your part to make sure your team is safe when they return to the office.
+That said, your team also needs to feel safe.
 That feeling will be different for everyone.
 Clearly defining the expectations will allow your employees to make an informed decision about whether they are comfortable with returning.
 Many companies provide a Return-to-Office Training to improve communication and transparency around new policies.

 - Implement Wellness Screening.
-Determine if you will screen employees when they arrive to the office or if you want them to self-screen prior to leaving for the office.
+You can screen employees when they arrive to the office.
+Alternately, you can have employees self-screen prior to leaving from home.
 Make sure employees have the right tools (like thermometers) for screening.

 - Communicate your Mask Policy.
-Give clear instructions on mask requirements, including when and where employees must wear them in the office.
-Clarify if there will be any exemptions for individuals with documented health issues that prevent them from wearing masks.
+First, it’s important to give clear instructions on mask requirements, including when and where employees must wear them in the office.
+Second, clarify if there will be any exemptions for individuals with documented health issues that prevent them from wearing masks.
 Ensure you have extras in stock.